Updated 10/4/2021 No triggering details are included in this post.

 Also important is thinking about your financial resources before leaving, if you can.
 I wish I had seen this article before I left my abuser.
 Navigating Financial Help When Leaving An Abusive Relationship

 Healing After Domestic Violence

-Once you’re safely away from your abuser, realize that it will take time and good counseling to get rid of the emotional effects from the abuse.
+Once you’re safely away from your abuser, realize that it will take time and good counseling to heal from the emotional effects of the abuse.
 A lot of time, depending on how long the abuse went on.
 My children and I were naïve and thought that getting away from him was all that was needed.
-We were so wrong.
-Twelve years later, and we are still working through the past.
+We were so misinformed.
+Fifteen years later, and we are still working through the past.
 It has definitely gotten better over the years, but healing comes in layers like those of an onion.
 Stuff gets exposed.
 We work through it.
 It’s quiet for awhile, and then another aspect or memory comes to light.

 If you live in a home full of abuse, don’t stay.
 As your kids get older, they will come to believe that you agreed with the abuser.
 That has been the hardest thing for me to deal with.
 I hung in there for 21 years, hoping that things would get better, while my children’s tender hearts were broken over and over.
 Looking back, that was a big mistake.

 Also, if you and your abuser share a faith practice, the abuse will negatively impact both your own and your children’s faith.
 The abuse will get so tangled up with your belief in God, that confusion will set in.
 Abuse will make your children turn away from your faith.
 This is what happened to us.
 It took years for me to even be comfortable walking into a church again.
 Don’t make the mistake I did, and think that your children will be able to separate out their faith from the abuse.
 They will associate the faith practices with the abuse, especially if they were old enough to understand.

 Your local County Assistance Office: provides emergency cash, food stamps, WIC (women and children assistance), help with heating costs, Medical Assistance, etc. You can apply online.